artrubadur/fraud_detection/report.md

 * ZIP.

 ## Model
-CatBoostClassifier trained on GPU
+CatBoostClassifier trained on GPU.

-Hyperparameter optimization with optuna (depth, learning rate, l2 leaf regularization, bagging temperature, random strength, border cound)
+Hyperparameter optimization with optuna (depth, learning rate, l2 leaf regularization, bagging temperature, random strength, border cound).

-An early stop was used
+An early stop was used.

 ## Threshold and Metrics